Ayesha Gaddafi: Flight to Algeria

-On 27 August 2011, it was reported by the Egyptian news agency Mena that Libyan rebel fighters had seen six armoured Mercedes-Benz sedans, possibly carrying top Gaddafi regime figures, cross the border at the south-western Libyan town of Ghadames towards Algeria, which at the time was denied by the Algerian authorities.
+On 27 August 2011, it was reported by the Egyptian news agency Mena that Libyan rebel fighters had seen six armored Mercedes-Benz sedans, possibly carrying top Gaddafi regime figures, cross the border at the south-western Libyan town of Ghadames towards Algeria, which at the time was denied by the Algerian authorities.
 On 29 August, the Algerian government officially announced that Safia Farkash together with Ayesha and her brothers Muhammad and Hannibal (along with his wife Aline Skaf), had crossed into Algeria early on 29 August.
 An Algerian Foreign Ministry official said all the people in the convoy were now in Algiers, and that all of them had been named in warrants issued by the International Criminal Court for possible war crimes charges.
 Mourad Benmehidi, the Algerian permanent representative to the United Nations, later confirmed the details of the statement.
 The family had arrived at a Sahara desert entry point, in a Mercedes and a bus at 8:45 a.m. local time.
 The exact number of people in the party was unconfirmed, but there were “many children” and they did not include Colonel Gaddafi.
 The group was allowed in on humanitarian grounds, because Ayesha was pregnant and near her term.
 The Algerian government had since informed the head of the National Transitional Council.
 Libya's rebels said sheltering Gaddafi family members was an act of aggression, and called for their extradition.

 On 30 August 2011 it was announced that Ayesha had given birth to a girl in the city of Djanet.

 They were reportedly being confined by the Algerian government to a villa in Staoueli near Algiers, and were being cut off from outside communications.